MarcKunst/frontend-data/README.md

 ## Concept

-With my concept I want to give a picture of all the weapons in the collection that come from east asia.
+With my concept I want to give a picture of all the weapons in the collection that come from East A sia.
 I do this by means of an interactive bubble chart in which the size of the bubble shows how many objects there are in each category compared to the other bubbles.

+The target audience for this project is the interested museum visitor.
+With the visualization of weapons from Asia, I want to give the visitor to the museum an overview of the entire collection.
+The visualization must give a picture of the types of weapons that were used in East Asia in the past

 When the user selects a bubble category, a pie chart appears.
 Within this pie chart, the user can see how many items of this category are in the collection per country in East Asia